 Children with both apraxia and autism spectrum disorder struggle with communication, while a child that is only on the autism spectrum may develop speech and language normally.
 The first step is to have your child screened to determine what is going on.
 Once a diagnosis is made, you’ll begin to learn about childhood apraxia of speech treatment ideas from your child’s treatment team.

 Apraxia and autism can co-occur, and it’s important to assess what the symptoms are.
 Your child can benefit from speech therapy to address speech issues and move forward with their communication skills.
-Contact Infinte Therapy Solutions today at 201-455-3144 and set up an initial consultation.
+Contact Infinite Therapy Solutions today if you think your child is displaying verbal Apraxia symptoms at 201-455-3144 and set up an initial consultation.
 Get your child the help they need for childhood apraxia and autism.